-- 10% Participates with data recording, transfer operations, and data management of both temporary and permanent Kansas earthquake networks.
-Instructs and monitors earthquake technician on proper maintenance and installation of hardware at remote field locations.
-Field oversight will be necessary in cases where remote interaction is not providing the 100% operational efficiencies. - 40% Participates in research planning and development for a wide range of projects and programs using engineering background and expertise to determine optimum electronic systems and/or devices for purchase, to design, or construction, based on project goals.
-Projects/programs including but not limited to seismic, GPR, drilling, water level, earthquake, land surveying, and logging as well as other KGS sections as need for expertise arises.
-Responsibility for all section computers, plotters, and printers (purchasing, setup, and updates); with additional oversight of KGS cell phones. - 20% Acting as an electronics specialist, evaluates and compares, often without the aid of schematics or other published technical information, expected versus actual performance of a variety of specialized electronic and mechanical devices.
+- 10% Participate with data recording, transfer operations and data management of both temporary and permanent Kansas earthquake networks.
+Instruct and monitor earthquake technician on proper maintenance and installation of hardware at remote field operations.
+Field oversight in cases where remote interaction is not providing the 100% operational efficiencies will be performed. - 40% Participates in research planning and development for a wide range of projects and programs using engineering background and expertise to determine optimum electronic systems and/or devices for purchase, to design, or construction, based on project goals.
+Projects/programs including but not limited to seismic, GPR, drilling, water level, earthquake, and logging as well as other KGS sections as need for expertise arises.
+Responsibility for all section computers, plotters, and printers (purchasing, setup, and updates); with additional collaboration on KGS cell phones. - 20% Acting as an electronics specialist, evaluate and compare, often without the aid of schematics or other published technical information, expected versus actual performance of a variety of specialized electronic and mechanical devices.
 Applying electronic/engineering principles in the formulation and implementation of a solution that may involve repairing, rebuilding, redesigning, or discarding the equipment.
 Independently investigates and determines appropriate solutions to problems with KGS electronic equipment.
-Troubleshoots complex electronic systems, corrects system problems, or recommends options.
-Designs, builds, and implements specialized electronic components for a wide range of applications.
+Troubleshoot complex electronic systems, correct system problems or recommend options.
+Design, build, and implement specialized electronic components for a wide range of applications.